jacktse0225/Weather-Data-ETL-Pipeline-with-Airflow-and-dbt/README.md

 **Function:** `run_elt_script`

-**Description:** This task is responsible for extracting data from an external API and storing it in an AWS S3 bucket.
+**Description:** This task is responsible for extracting data from an external API: "WeatherAPI.com" and storing it in an AWS S3 bucket.
 The `run_elt_script` function runs a Python script (`data_extraction.py`) located in the `/opt/airflow/elt` directory.
 The script fetches data from the API and saves it to S3, making it available for subsequent steps in the pipeline.

 ### Task 2: Data Import